ebi-gene-expression-group/db-scxa/README.md

 Tests are automatically executed via [GitHub Actions](https://github.com/ebi-gene-expression-group/db-scxa/actions).

 ## Container
-The container is available for use at quay.io/ebigxa/db-scxa-module at latest or any of the tags after 0.2.0, so it could be used like this for example:
+The container is available for use at quay.io/ebigxa/db-scxa-module at latest (recommended) or any of the tags after 0.2.0, so it could be used like this for example:

 ```bash
 docker run -v /local_data:/data \